Common Flash Memory Interface

 The Common Flash Memory Interface (CFI) is an open standard jointly developed by AMD, Intel, Sharp and Fujitsu.
 It is implementable by all flash memory vendors, and has been approved by the non-volatile-memory subcommittee of JEDEC.
 The goal of the specification is the interchangeability of flash memory devices offered by different vendors.
 The developer is able to use one driver for different flash products by reading identifying information from the flash chip.

 Each flash memory device contains the following information: memory size, byte and word configuration, block configuration, and voltage and timing data.

 The specification provides several benefits.
 No or very little information about flash devices has to be stored in tables within system software.
 It is possible to use lower cost flash memory devices as they become available without rewriting system software.
 Adapting current software systems shall be done more easily and quickly than previously.

-Support for CFI is implemented in FreeBSD.
+History

+The specification originated as a July 1996 draft jointly authored by AMD, Intel, Fujitsu and Sharp, and was formalised as Release 1.1 on 30 May 1997.
+The non-volatile-memory subcommittee of JEDEC later adopted the interface and published it as standard JESD68-01 in September 2003.
+A companion document, Publication 100, assigns the manufacturer and device identification codes that CFI uses to recognise individual vendors.

+Operation

+A host reads CFI data by issuing a query command to the flash device, which returns the ASCII string QRY followed by a structured table.
+The table is divided into several parts: an identification string, the system interface information, the device geometry definition, and primary and alternate vendor-specific extended query sections.
+Two bytes within the identification string record the primary vendor command set, which tells the driver how to issue program and erase operations.
+Common values are 0001h and 0003h for the Intel command set and 0002h for the AMD and Spansion command set, so that a single driver can support an entire family of compatible chips.

+Support for CFI is implemented in many different operating systems, including FreeBSD and the Linux Kernel through its Memory Technology Device (MTD) subsystem, which can automatically detect compatible flash chips using CFI identification data.
+Bootloaders such as U-Boot provide an equivalent CFI driver for directly addressable parallel NOR flash.